-When it comes to baby carriers, Ergobaby and Tula are both high demand brands that parents trust.
-There are a lot of similarities between the Ergobaby Omni 360 and the Tula Ergonomic Carrier, which can make it hard to decide between the two.
-I’ve taken a closer look at both the 360 and the Tula to help you make your decision.
+When it comes to baby carriers, Ergobaby and Tula are both high-demand brands that parents trust.
+There are lots of similarities between the Ergobaby Omni 360 and the Tula Ergonomic Carrier which make it hard to decide between the two.
+I’ve taken a closer look at both to help you make a decision.

 Side by side comparison

-Baby Tula offers an array of cute and practical carriers, but the closest to the impressive ErgoBaby Omni 360 is the Baby Tula’s Explore carrier which allows baby to sit in the frontwards outward-facing position.
-Let’s learn what separates these two leading baby carriers…
+Baby Tula offers an array of cute and practical carriers, but the closest to the impressive ErgoBaby Omni 360 is the Baby Tula’s Explore Carrier which allows the baby to sit in the frontwards outward-facing position.
+Let’s see what separates these two leading baby carriers…

 |ErgoBaby Omni 360